cyphernom/BitcoinExchangeRateModel/README.md

 By drawing on these analogies, we can better understand the technical aspects of the damping function in the BAERM and appreciate its effectiveness in modelling the complex dynamics of the Bitcoin market.
 The damping function captures both the periodic nature of market cycles and the attenuation of past events’ influence.

-Performance of the full model:

-Figure 5— The full model showing much improved diagnostics, though the out of sample R2 did suffer a little, dropping down to 0.81.
-This is likely due to the bear market rally in 2019/2020 that brought the Bitcoin exchange rate closer to the base model mean.

 Conclusion
 ==========

 In this article, we explored the Bitcoin Auto-correlation Exchange Rate Model (BAERM), a novel 2-step linear regression model for understanding the Bitcoin USD exchange rate.
 We discussed the model’s components, their interpretations, and the fundamental insights they provide about Bitcoin exchange rate dynamics.

 The BAERM’s ability to capture the fundamental properties of Bitcoin is particularly interesting.
 The framework underlying the model emphasises the importance of individuals’ subjective valuations and preferences in determining prices.
 The momentum term, which accounts for auto-correlation, is a testament to this idea, as it shows that historical price trends influence market participants’ expectations and valuations.
-This observation is consistent with the notion that the price of Bitcoin is determined by individuals’ preferences based on past information.
+This observation is consistent with the notion that the price of Bitcoin is determined by individuals’ preferences based on past information./github.com/btcodeorange/BitcoinExchangeRateModel

 Furthermore, the BAERM incorporates the impact of Bitcoin’s supply dynamics on its price through the halving epoch terms.
 By acknowledging the significance of supply-side factors, the model reflects the principles of sound money.
 A limited supply of money, such as that of Bitcoin, maintains its value and purchasing power over time.
 The halving events, which reduce the block reward, play a crucial role in making Bitcoin increasingly scarce, thus reinforcing its attractiveness as a store of value and a medium of exchange.